-- Section 1 Safety outlines the responsibilities of employees related to their personal safety, the safety of co-workers and of our customers. - Section 2 Passenger Train Emergency Preparedness outlines in detail the responsibilities and - procedures to be used for a Derailment, Trespasser Strike, Grade Crossing Accident, Service Disruption, - En Route Termination of Train, Fire, Emergency Evacuation or Transfer of customers and other related train emergencies. - Section 3 Terrorist Activity outlines the appropriate response to Bomb Threats, Chemical, Biological and Radiological threats. - Section 4 Law Enforcement Issues outlines the appropriate way to respond to Transporting Prisoners, Law Enforcement Officers and Firearms and Weapons.
+- Section 1 Passenger Train Emergency Preparedness outlines in detail the responsibilities and - procedures to be used for a Derailment, Trespasser Strike, Grade Crossing Accident, Service Disruption, - En Route Termination of Train, Fire, Emergency Evacuation or Transfer of customers and other related train emergencies. - Section 2 Terrorist Activity outlines the appropriate response to Bomb Threats, Chemical, Biological and Radiological threats. - Section 3 Law Enforcement Issues outlines the appropriate way to respond to Transporting Prisoners, Law Enforcement Officers and Firearms and Weapons.